sringleskillstorm/puppet-demo/README.md

 If you're coming right from Demo 1, you may terminate your agent instance.

 ### Step 1:
-Stop the puppetserver service on your primary server by running the following:
+If you are coming right from Demo 1, stop the puppetserver service on your primary server by running the following:

 ```
 systemctl stop puppetserver